 The good news is that we're decades into the electric shaver revolution by now, and some of the shavers that you can buy at relatively low cost are seriously impressive bits of kit.

+Whether you're looking for the closest shave, extreme convenience, long battery life or even multi-use trimmers and shavers, there's likely an option that's perfect for you.
 We've rounded up some of the best electric shavers on the market for you, below, across a range of different price brackets, all to give you a great selection to pick between.

-Philips Series 9000 shaver
+Philips Series 7000

-While this list will, as we said, highlight plenty of really great value shavers, we're starting at the top end of the market, with what might be the best shaver around - the Philips Series 9000.
+While this list will, as we said, highlight plenty of really great value shavers, we're starting at the top end of the market, with what might be the best shaver around - the Philips Series 7000.

 This is a superb bit of kit, a rotary shaver by default, though it has a trimming attachment that is extremely useful, too.
 It's precise and smooth, and in use feels like it would be almost impossible to get a nick or cut from.
 Like most of the shavers on this list, it's waterproof, too, for added peace of mind.
 Of course, it's also one of the most expensive options.